alexgollier/CAHOOTS-Analysis/README.md

 # CAHOOTS Analysis
+## EPD's Shifting Burden After CAHOOTS Stopped Services in Eugene

-## Overview
+### Overview
-This project analyzes how call volumes and proportions changed when CAHOOTS stopped services in Eugene in April 2025, using Springfield as a control city.
+This project analyzes how call volumes and proportions changed for the Eugene Police Department (EPD) after CAHOOTS stopped services in April 2025, using Springfield as a control through multiple different forms of analysis.

-## Dependencies
+### Dependencies
-The following R packages are required:
+R packages required:
-- tidyverse
+- tidyverse (includes dplyr, ggplot2, tidyr, stringr, lubridate, purrr, readr)
-- ggplot2
 - readxl
-- lubridate
+- scales

-Install all packages with:
+Install with:
-install.packages(c("tidyverse", "ggplot2", "readxl", "lubridate"))
+install.packages(c("tidyverse", "readxl", "scales"))

-## Data
+### Data
-Place the following files in the same directory as the scripts:
+Place the following files in the working directory:
-- Eugene_CAD_data_noloc/ (folder containing 11 yearly CSV files)
+- Eugene_CAD_data_noloc/ (folder containing yearly CSV files)
 - 2015-2025 SPD Calls for Service.xlsx
 - MCSLC.xlsx

-Data was provided via the DSiA course at the University of Oregon and is not publicly available.
+Data was provided by Dr. Rohlfs through the DSiA course at the University of Oregon, originally sourced from EPD, SPD, and MCSLC.

-## Scripts
+### Scripts
+All scripts should be ran in an R Markdown file for best results.

 Run in this order:

-1. cleaning.Rmd — loads and merges all three datasets, removes duplicates, handles missing values, converts datetime variables, labels agencies, adds period and year_month columns, and selects relevant columns.
+1. **Cleaning.Rmd** — Loads and merges all three datasets, removes duplicates, handles missing values, converts datetime variables, labels agencies, adds period and year-month columns, aggregates monthly call counts, and calculates within-city proportions.

-2. analysis.Rmd — performs monthly aggregation, proportion calculation,
-   time series visualizations, and before/after bar charts comparing call volumes and proportions across agencies before and after April 8, 2025.

-## Notes
-- cleaning.Rmd must be run before analysis.Rmd
+   Saves four .rds files used by the analysis script.

+2. **Analysis.Rmd** — Loads the cleaned data and performs all analytical steps: descriptive time-series visualization, difference-in-differences estimation, parallel trends testing, EPD volume stability analysis, call-type absorption analysis with per-type DiD and t-tests, and call-type decrease comparisons between Eugene and Springfield.

+### Key Dates
-- April 8, 2025 is used as the cutoff date for the before/after period variable, as this was the date CAHOOTS stopped services in Eugene
+- April 8, 2025: CAHOOTS stops services in Eugene (treatment date)
+- January 2023: Excluded due to CAHOOTS labor action
+- April 2025: Excluded as a partial month
+- Matched window: April–December 2024 vs. May–December 2025

+### Author
+Alex Gollier — DSCI 410, University of Oregon